The 13-week cash flow forecast for service firms: A step-by-step guide to knowing your runway

 The 12-month scenario model is the planning instrument.
 It operates at a monthly or quarterly resolution and informs hiring decisions, investment timing, and conversations with lenders.
 It does not flag that Thursday's payroll will be short by $18,000 because a milestone slipped.
 It provides the strategic horizon.
 It cannot substitute for the operational one.

 Navigating daily operations from a 12-month model is the equivalent of reading a country map to determine which street to turn onto.
 The resolution is wrong for the decision at hand.
 A model showing a healthy Q2 will not surface the fact that payroll in week 11 is exposed because two retainer clients are on 60-day terms and a milestone payment has shifted out by three weeks.
-The 13-week forecast would have surfaced six weeks earlier.
+The 13-week forecast would have surfaced that six weeks earlier.

 Most service firms maintain an annual budget or revenue plan.
 Fewer maintain a rolling 13-week cash flow forecast alongside it.
 The two answer different questions and neither substitutes for the other.
 For firms that run both, the pipeline-to-cash-flow integration between the CRM and the forecast model is where the accuracy of forward projections is won or lost, because the quality of the forecast is only as good as the deal data feeding it.

-How to build a 13-week cash flow forecast: step by step
+How to build a 13-week cash flow forecast: Step by step

 The 13-week cash flow forecast is built in four steps.
 The quality of each depends on the accuracy of the underlying books, and each feeds into the next.